Chadnaut/WaraWara-Plaza-XML-Generator/README.md

     "
 ```

-- `person` each lines contains separate `mii` code plus screen name separate by a space (no spaces allowed in the name)
+- `person` each line contains a separate `mii` code plus screen name separate by a space (no spaces allowed in the name)

 People are selected for topic posts in the order they appear.
 The mii code is not editable as it is protected by a checksum.
 Note that screen names are not actually used - there must be a separate list somewhere...